wp-plugins/playbuzz/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Shortcodes: Add 'links' parameter to allow user's to open clicked items in new pages

 = 0.4.0 =
-* Editor: Add PlayBuzz button to TineMCE visual editor, making it easy to create customizable PlayBuzz shortcodes
+* Editor: Add PlayBuzz button to the visual editor, making it easy to create customizable PlayBuzz shortcodes
-* Editor: Inside the visual editor, replace PlayBuzz shortcodes with a placeholder image to indicate visually where the item will be embedded
+* Editor: Inside the visual editor, replace PlayBuzz shortcodes with a placeholder image
 * Editor: Show shortcode settings popup when clicking the PlayBuzz shortcodes placeholder image
 * Uninstall: Delete site option in multisite installation
 * i18n: Update hebrew (he_IL) translation